TUDelft-MUDE/2024-files/README.md

 ## Technical Details for the Respository

-This Git repository is stored on TU Delft GitLab ([gitlab.tudelft.nl/mude/2024-files](https://gitlab.tudelft.nl/mude/2024-files)) and GitHub ([github.com/TUDelft-MUDE/2024-files](https://github.com/TUDelft-MUDE/2024-files)).
+This Git repository is stored on the TU Delft GitLab ([gitlab.tudelft.nl/mude/2024-files](https://gitlab.tudelft.nl/mude/2024-files)) _and_ GitHub ([github.com/TUDelft-MUDE/2024-files](https://github.com/TUDelft-MUDE/2024-files)).

-The materials released herein were originally developed using the TU Delft instance of GitLab (`gitlab.tudelft.nl`), with a TU Delft Ubuntu server used for CI/CD pipelines and serving files to students (Files, as well as the MUDE Textbook and website).
+The materials released herein were originally developed using the TU Delft instance of GitLab (`gitlab.tudelft.nl`), with a TU Delft Ubuntu server used for CI/CD pipelines and serving files to students (Files, as well as the MUDE Textbook and website), all set up and maintained by Kwangjin Lee.
 Beginning with the 2025-26 academic year, the MUDE Team will be using GitHub and GitHub pages for storing source code and serving files and website to students.
 Although the original GitLab repository and TU Delft server was operational at the time of writing (August, 2025), its continued maintenance is not guaranteed.
 Therefore, the files herein are also published on GitHub under the Organization TUDelft-MUDE.

 A Zenodo record is linked to this repository to provide "permanent" storage of the source code, and is (nearly) automatically updated every time a new release is created on GitHub.
 Whenever a new release is made, the text description in the Zenodo record should be updated manually by copying and pasting the contents the of this README.

-To make a correction to this repository, do the following:
+When making a correction to files in this repository, do the following:

 1. Make a commit and push it to GitHub _and_ GitLab (two upstream remotes are configured; Google it, there are plenty of how-to's).
 2. Use GitHub to create a new release and tag (note that the tag will not automatically go to GitLab, which is OK).

+### Files Pages

+The original "Files Page" consisted of an FTP-style webpage built using a custom CI/CD pipeline on the TU Delft GitLab amd MUDE web server.
+The CI/CD pipeline was set up to deploy files to the web server when pushed to branch `release`.
+It was left intact after the 2024-25 academic year, but it may not me maintained long-term, as the MUDE Team is shifting IT tooling to GitHub.
+The MUDE web server is being maintained simply to preserve files from before the 2024 academic year and maintain a NetID login for a small number of sensitive files.

+The new "Files Page" is built using GitHub Pages and the [php-directory-listing script](https://github.com/caendesilva/php-directory-listing) by Caen De Silva.
+Specifically: the Pages setting for the repository uses GitHub Actions; on branch `gh-pages`, all files from `main` are deleted except those in `src/students/`, which are moved to root; several new files are added in this branch only (e.g., `.nojekyll`, the PHP script and the workflow file).
+To build the website, the workflow file `demo.yml` is modified to recursively list all files in all subdirectories (thank you GitHub Copilot).
+To modify the files on this (reincarnated) "Files Page," manually replace any files in the `gh-pages` branch with those modified on `main` (and consider using `git checkout ...` from branch `gh-pages` to easily update specific files).

+Remember that any changes made to the repository should be pushed to both remote repositories (GitHub and GitLab); for the "Files Pages" an additional step is to merge the `main` branch into `release` (GitLab) and replace changed files on the `gh-pages` branch manually (GitHub).

 ## MUDE Topics in Detail